Skip to content

 PRO TIP: Use a scrap piece of cable to "hang" your post hole cover in place while fastening it to the post.

-7 | Deluxe Post Hole Covers (optional)
+7 | Adding Deluxe Post Hole Covers (Optional)

 Drill a 9/16” hole to 1/2” depth, centered on your 3/16” pass-through hole.
-Use the Bullet driver and a drill or socket wrench to set the deluxe post hole cover.
+Use the Bullet Driver and a drill or socket wrench to set the Deluxe Post Hole Cover.

 PRO TIP: Use deluxe post hole covers on transitional posts that break a straight run, e.g. at the top of stairs, two-post corners, and 45-degree turns to save on tensioners and protect your post from abrasion and the resulting compression load.

-8 | Fixed Spacer Bars (optional)
+8 | Positioning Spacer Bars (Optional)

 Spacer Bar Standoff